mermaid-js/mermaid/docs/stateDiagram.md

 # State diagrams

-> A state diagram is a type of diagram used in computer science and related fields to describe the behavior of systems.
-State diagrams require that the system described is composed of a finite number of states; sometimes, this is indeed the case, while at other times this is a reasonable abstraction.
+> "A state diagram is a type of diagram used in computer science and related fields to describe the behavior of systems.
+State diagrams require that the system described is composed of a finite number of states; sometimes, this is indeed the case, while at other times this is a reasonable abstraction."
+Wikipedia

-Mermaid can render state diagrams with a syntax derived from plantUml, this to make the diagrams easier to use.
+Mermaid can render state diagrams.
+The syntax tries to be compliant with the syntax used in plantUml as this will make it easier for users to share diagrams between mermaid and plantUml.

 ```
 stateDiagram